Trump's Fights With GOP Over Syria Come At The 'Worst Possible Moment'

 I know this @realDonaldTrump is the first President in my lifetime to understand what is our national interest and what is not.
 He is stopping the endless wars and we will be stronger as a result.
 The Cheney/Graham Neocon War Caucus has cost us too much fighting endless wars.— Senator Rand Paul (@RandPaul) October 9, 2019

-Republican strategist Ryan Williams warned the divisions are not something Trump should take lightly.
+Republican strategist Ryan Williams warned that the divisions are not something Trump should take lightly.
 Some of his biggest supporters see the impeachment inquiry as a threat to his presidency.

 "There should be a completely unified party trying to push back against the Democrats' attacks and the onslaught from the House," said Williams, who served as spokesman for now-Sen. Mitt Romney, R-Utah, when he ran for president in 2012.
 "And this is a major distraction.
 They have to now focus on defending the president at the same time criticizing him on a rash foreign policy decision that was made really at just the drop of a hat."